gbmhunter/blog/content/programming/compilers/gcc/gcc-profiling/index.md

 This created the below image for the example code above:

-{{< figure src="/images/2017/11/gprof2dot-profiling-dot-graph.png" width="442px" caption="A profile of the execution time of the example code.
+{{< img src="gprof2dot-profiling-dot-graph.png" width="442px" caption="A profile of the execution time of the example code.
 Graph was created using gprof and the gprof2dot tool."  >}}